Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

    After 2-3 minutes, the `hms-discovery` CronJob will start to power on all of the currently powered off compute slots.

-1. Wait for compute slots to be pwoered on and for HSM to re-discover the updated Redfish endpoints.
+1. Wait for compute slots to be powered on and for HSM to re-discover the updated Redfish endpoints.

     ```bash
     ncn-m001# sleep 300